trakt-tools/universal-trakt-scrobbler/README.md

 #### How to add more streaming services

-- First of all, edit the file `src/streaming-services/streaming-services.ts` and add an entry for the new service with a unique ID e.g. 'Netflix' => 'netflix', 'Amazon Prime' => 'amazon-prime'.
-Don't forget to set the `hasScrobbler` and `hasSync` flags correctly.
-- Some services can have different aspects and limitations, and updates may be needed elsewhere in the source code to handle these cases, so the steps below are more of a guideline.
-- For a scrobbler: copy the `src/streaming-services/scrobbler-template/` folder and adjust accordingly.
-Remember to use **the same ID** specified in `src/streaming-services/streaming-services.ts` for the folder name and for the content script file name.
-That's it!
-- For a sync: copy the `src/streaming-services/sync-template/` folder and adjust accordingly.
-Remember to use **the same ID** specified in `src/streaming-services/streaming-services.ts` for the folder name, and don't forget to import the `*Api.ts` file in `src/streaming-services/pages.ts`, otherwise the service won't load at all.
-That's it!
+- Run `npx create-streaming-service`.
+It will prompt you a few questions about the service and automatically generate all the necessary files.
-- You can see the folders of the other services for some reference.
-The templates are just the basic to get you started.
+- Go to the generated files and adjust them accordingly.
+You can see the files of the other services for some reference.

 ### Credits